UniMath/agda-unimath/src/metric-spaces/precategory-of-metric-spaces-and-short-functions.lagda.md

             ( E))
 ```

-### A function between metric spaces is a short isomorphism if and only if it an isometric equivalence between their carrier premetric spaces
+### A function between metric spaces is a short isomorphism if and only if it an invertible isometry between their carrier premetric spaces

 ```agda
 module _